Our client had an accident at McDonald’s while working in the restaurant.

 A Defence was served which maintained the denial of liability for the accident at McDonald’s.
 We made it clear to their lawyers that we were pressing on with the claim and would take the matter all the way to a trial if necessary.

-However, as is so often the case the Defendant backed down when they saw we were serious and made an offer to settle the claim out of court.
+However, as is so often the case they backed down when they saw we were serious and made an offer to settle the claim out of court.